adegard/markdown-cv/index.md

 Technical Sales & Application Manager

-- DEC Impianti's promote VOC abatement industrial solutions, meanwhile allowing Circular Economy and CO2 footprint reduction (Sustainability/Decarbonization).
+- DEC Impianti's promotes VOC abatement industrial solutions, meanwhile allowing Circular Economy and CO2 footprint reduction (Sustainability/Decarbonization).
 - I am currently working as the Technical Sales & Application Manager at DEC IMPIANTI S.p.A.
 In this role, I am responsible for representing the company and its products in the market, from project feasibility, proposal preparation to negotiation.
 - To fulfill this responsibility, I regularly travel throughout Europe, North Africa, and the Middle East.
 - In order to accelerate the Sales development, I built a proposal "configurator" and CRM for the internal Sales team (using google apps script)